dldasomlee/Python-Projects/Lending Club/README.md

 #A Machine Learning Model that predicts whether a borrower will pay off their loan on time
-I am trying to figure out on the perspective of conservative investor, which borrower will pay his/her loan and return the investment.
-Based on this model, investor will make a decision to lend loans (and to a person who is likely to pay off).
+I am trying to figure out which borrower will pay his/her loan and return the investment.
+Based on the perspective of conservative investor, I will aim to build a machine learning model that helps investor will make a decision to lend loans (and to a person who is likely to pay off).

 ##Data
 I am grabbing data from [Lending Money](https://www.lendingclub.com/public/how-peer-lending-works.action), which is an online credit market place that enables investors receive interest as a return.
 I am going to be looking at 2007~2011 data to make sure loans are finished,
 - [Data](https://www.lendingclub.com/info/download-data.action)
 - [Link](https://docs.google.com/spreadsheets/d/1YxDDHXkl3M4_axThL6leNqPtOdZFWw06ogOF5y9ycwE/edit?usp=sharing): reference sheet to column names.
-Only 'LoanStats' tab is considerable since it states approved loan datasets. *Important to understand the meaning of each*
+Only 'LoanStats' tab is considerable since it states approved loan datasets. **It is important to understand the meaning of each name**
 - 'loan_status' tab meanings: reference to [here](https://help.lendingclub.com/hc/en-us/articles/215488038)

-##Findings:
-- Deleted columns
+##Deleted columns
   - id: randomly generated number
   - member_id: randomly generated number
   - funded_amnt: leaks data from the future